A dataset is a CSV or JSON file + supporting info, arranged in a standard way.

-Currently all data on qri is public.
 We’re working on support for both encrypted data and private networks.
-You can track the progress of encryption and private networks feel free to +1 any of those comments to let us know you want them faster.
+You can track the progress of encryption and private networks in the roadmap.
+Please thumbs-up or comment on features you want us to work on.

 The distributed web, or more accurately ’a’ distributed web is simply a linked network of ‘nodes’ or computers.
 It’s simply an internet that allows computers to talk to one another directly without going through a centralized server (often owned / managed by a single individual or organization).
 In qri’s case, our network is built on IPFS – the Interplanetary File System.

 We built qri on IPFS for two important reasons.
 The first is content addressing — the ability to identify content by WHAT it is, rather than WHERE it is (traditionally, its URL).
 If you visit a dataset stored on a URL today and again in 2 weeks, how can you identify what has changed?
 IPFS makes knowing what’s changed possible, and makes an incredible foundation for a data commons.

 Secondly, decentralized storage means that the amount/size of datasets qri can support is limited only by the hard drive space offered to the network by peers.
 Centralized storage (offered by a company or org) is always limited by the amount they can afford to provide.
 Qri isn’t limited by this.

 We plan to support apps and software popular among data folks like… Jupyter Notebook, R, and many others.
 Be sure to stay in the loop on updates and let us know which apps are most important to you.

 If you’re into writing libraries, qri comes with a command line client, JSON API, and RPC API intended for these exact purposes.

 We’re so open source.
 Join the party over at our github.